jloutz/nlp_capstone/doc/capstone_project.md

 These models represent not only lexical features (as is the case with Bag-of-Words) but also lexical and contextual semantics as well.
 Because of this, the potential impact of these language models for NLP is being compared to the impact pretrained image-recognition models have had for the field of computer vision ([NLPs Imagenet Moment has Arrived](https://thegradient.pub/nlp-imagenet/))

-The promise of pretrained language models is that they make it possible to fine-tune pretrained models with relatively small training sets, creating classifiers that might generalize well by leveraging lexical semantics and context they learned through pre-training on huge datasets.
+The promise of pretrained language models is that they make it possible to fine-tune pretrained models with relatively small training sets, creating classifiers that might generalize well by leveraging features and context they learned through pre-training on huge datasets.

 ### Problem Statement